hhirsch/dnt_rpg/README.md

 # DNT
 A Post-Apocalyptic sci-fi rpg.
 > This is very rough.
-But still to good to let it die.
+But still too good to let it die.
 > I am really looking forward to accepting your Pull Requests and fixing some quirks on my own.

 ## License